-- Responsive Repairs service delivered by Sandwell MBC necessitates the production of an order via the computerised repairs system.
+Responsive Repairs service delivered by Sandwell MBC necessitates the production of an order via the computerised

+- repairs system.
 Details of any known risks are documented on the repair order. - 2) Hot works are not permitted unless authorisation is given via the approved officer.
-The hot works procedure is to be followed. - 3) Owing to the nature of Low Rise flatted accommodation, it is difficult to manage / control individual contractors / utility companies. - 4) However, utility companies are not allowed to access any service cupboard or secure area.
-They must request and collect maintenance keys from the local housing team.
-This allows scrutiny of what is the scope of any works such as installation of tenant's broadband / phone line etc. - 5) Where contractors are appointed to undertake major refurbishment works, Sandwell MBC Urban Design team will put control measures in place.
-Such Measures include: - - a) Pre-Contract Meetings where contractor is made aware of all working arrangements and safe systems of work to be adopted.
+The hot works procedure is to be followed. - 3) Utility companies are not allowed to access any service cupboard or secure area.
+They must request and collect maintenance keys from the Investments office @ Roway Lane.
+This allows scrutiny of what is the scope of any works such as installation of tenant's broadband / phone line etc. - 4) Where contractors are appointed to undertake major refurbishment works, Sandwell MBC Urban Design team will put control measures in place.
+Such Measures include: - a) Pre-Contract Meetings where contractor is made aware of all working arrangements and safe systems of work to be adopted.
 Issues covered in this meeting will include: - Health and Safety. - Site security. - Safety of working and impact on children/school business. - Fire risk, if any. - Site Emergency Plan. - b) Monthly Site Meetings in order to monitor, review and share any new information including any new risks. - c) Site monitored daily whilst work is in progress by Clerk of Works / Health and Safety Officers. - d) Final Contractor review on completion of works undertaken.